irontec/jrquery/README.md

   jquery [OPTIONS]

 Application Options:
   -d, --debug          Print debugging information
-  -u, --user=       Name or email of assigned user
-  -p, --project=    Key of project to search issues -s, --search      Search text in summary, issue description or comments -l, --limit=      Limit output to first N results (default: 50) -c, --count       Only print issue count
+  -u, --user=          Name or email of assigned user -p, --project=       Key of project to search issues -s, --search         Search text in summary, issue description or comments -l, --limit=         Limit output to first N results (default: 50) -c, --count          Only print issue count
-  -S, --sprint      Only print issues with active sprint -e, --status=     Only print issues with given status Name -O, --unresolved  Only print unresolved issues
-  -A, --all         Print all issues no matter their status -q, --query=      Run a custom query
+  -S, --sprint         Only print issues with active sprint -e, --status=        Only print issues with given status Name -O, --unresolved     Only print unresolved issues -A, --all            Print all issues no matter their status -q, --query=         Run a custom query
   -o, --open=          Open given issue in a browser tab
+      --list-projects  List all visible projects for current user -T, --order-by-time  Sort issues by last updated time (use -TT for reverse)

 Help Options:
   -h, --help           Show this help message
 ```

 ## License